-Equal Time with Martha Burk originates weekly from KSFR public
+Equal Time with Martha Burk is a radio series broadcast periodically from KSFR public

-radio in Santa Fe, and is marketed nationally through PRX (Public Radio
+radio in Santa Fe,and available nationally through PRX (Public Radio

 International).
-Weekly 2 1/2 minute public affairs commentary on topics
+One hour interviews and 2 1/2 minute public affairs commentary on topics

 in the public debate, political issues, and how decisions in Washington

 and around the world affect ordinary citizens, often with an emphasis

 on women.
 Critical analysis that goes beyond the breaking news.

 Burk's commentary explores many topics on past progress,

 future change, and what it means for women and men -- as citizens, as